 This commitment aims to develop an accountability strategy associated with the Good School program through computer applications and mobile services.
 An application was launched in May 2016 to monitor school building projects; since 2014, about six-billion euros were allocated to fund over 18,000 projects.
-In addition, the commitment aims to release a platform to monitor agreements and outcomes of the work-linked training schemes (i.e. the internship and work-study programs) and develop the application, "La Buona Scuola digitale", to monitor investment and actions under the National Plan for Digital Schools.
+In addition, the commitment aims to release a platform to monitor agreements and outcomes of the work-linked training schemes (i.e. the internship and work-study programs) and develop the application, "La Buona Scuola digitale", to monitor investment and actions under the PNSD.

-The potential impact is minor as the action was already planned before OGP Action Plan, but it does facilitate citizen monitoring of the reform.
+The potential impact is minor as this activity was already planned before action plan, but it does facilitate citizen monitoring of the reform.